MaxLeap/Docs/README.md

 ## How Do I Contribute?

 If you have any fixes or suggestions, simply send us a pull request!
-The [documentation](https://leap.as/en_us/docs/overview.html) will be regenerated from master as needed.
+The [documentation](https://leap.as/en_us/docs/overview.html) will be regenerated from master as needed.Please refer to [Contributing to LAS Docs](https://github.com/LeapAppServices/LAS-Docs/blob/master/CONTRIBUTING.md).

 ## Can I Access The Docs Offline?